sampsyo/home/_drafts/microsurvey.md

 ---

-> What should be the goal of such a mentorship program?
-[The question is about a hypothetical program where senior members of the community volunteer to mentor newer researchers. --ed.]
+> What should be the goal of such a mentorship program? *[The question is about a hypothetical program where senior members of the community volunteer to mentor newer researchers. ---ed.]*

 We should basically steal the programming languages community's model!
 The [Programming Languages Mentoring Workshop (PLMW)][plmw] is an NSF-funded, incredibly successful series of workshops that takes place at every PL conference.
 It has a diversity mission, but it also functions as a venue for mentoring even students who are not underrepresented.
 Crucially, it provides funding to attend conferences.